Chocobosaurus/uzh-data-science-project/README.md

 Project work in the course "Introduction to Data Science" at University of Zurich.
 We investigate the public transportation system in the city of Zurich using data analytic techniques.

-You can find more information about the project in the [project proposal](./docs/static/pdfs/Project%20Proposal%20-%20Navigating%20Zurich.pdf).
+You can find more information about the project on our website [sagerpascal.github.io/uzh-data-science-project](https://sagerpascal.github.io/uzh-data-science-project/).

-Project members:
+Project members (sorted alphabetically):

+- Pascal Sager
 - Luca Zhao
+- Weijia Zhong
 - Xiaohan Zhu
-- Weijia Zhong
-- Pascal Sager

 ## Data